sharma-sahil/realworld-vue-demo/README.md

 # realworld-vue-demo
-Sample Application Developed for NAGP 2019 VueJs Assignment
+Sample Application Developed to get hands on experience on Vue.js

 ## Deployed at:
  https://cranky-bardeen-eef9d4.netlify.com/